 A lot has happened in the past few hours, but none more important (for us, at the very least) than the news we bear for you today.

-Below, we present to you the most important details that you should definitely know of in the two similar news in regards to plastic ban.
+Below, we present to you the most important details that you should definitely know of in the two similar news in regards to the plastic ban.
 We suggest that you continue reading this article to learn more.

 Waster: readily-available recycling solutions for small and medium Aussie businesses provider

-Before we take you further into the discussion and talk about the latest news on plastic ban: NSW banning single-use plastics and Woolworths stopping 15c-selling of reusable bags, we want to share Waster with you.
+Before we take you further into the discussion and talk about the latest news on the plastic ban: NSW banning single-use plastics and Woolworths stopping 15c-selling of reusable bags, we want to share Waster with you.